aemaddin/laravel-reviews/README.md

 # Laravel Reviews v 1.0 (Beta)
-PHP package for Laravel framework for adding reviews to your Laravel application
+PHP package for Laravel framework, you can use it to add reviews and ratings to your Laravel application.
+Useful for eCommerce websites, Blogging websites...etc.

+## How to install
+Installing the package is very simple using <code>composer</code>.<br>
+Simply require your package using the command <code>composer require melogail/larave-reviews</code>